New worry for home buyers

-A shortage of listings is becoming the new worry for would-be house buyers in many regions, keeping house prices firm in August.

-The national median house price skirted around the half a million dollar mark at $492,000, up 5.8 per cent for the year but down 3 per cent on the previous month.
+Real estate agents are advising people to make sure they've done their homework as a shortage of listings in several parts of the country starts to bite.

+August data from the Real Estate Institute shows house prices nationally lost a little steam last month, down 3 per cent to $492,000 compared to the previous month, although they were 5.8 per cent higher than a year ago.

-Auckland was one of two regions that hit new record highs, with a median price of $842,500,14 per cent higher than a year ago
+Prices in Auckland continued to scale new heights, hitting $842,500,14 per cent higher than a year ago.

+The price is considerably lower than the $1 million-plus valuation which QV put on Auckland houses earlier this month, a difference which REINZ says is due to QV using an average, rather than a median sales figure

 READ MORE: